Alfred Moore (engineer): Woodburn Reservoirs (Belfast)

 Moore was elected a Member of the Institution of Civil Engineers on the 15 May 1866 and in the same year began expansion work on the Belfast waterworks as the Resident Engineer.
-The original reservoirs were constructed in the 1840s however following the parliamentary Belfast Water Act 1865 there was a need to expand the works with construction of reservoirs to the North at Woodburn, and increase storage within Belfast.
+The original reservoirs were constructed in the 1840s however following the parliamentary Belfast Water Act 1865 (28 & 29 Vict. c. clxxxix) there was a need to expand the works with construction of reservoirs to the North at Woodburn, and increase storage within Belfast.
 The works were completed in 1870.

 South America

 In 1870 he went to Buenos Aires to represent Bateman in connection with the works for the water-supply and drainage of the city.
 The Buenos Aires waterworks were predominantly designed by John Coghlan, however Moore was resident engineer managing much of the construction.
 Also while there he constructed the Catalinas Mole.
 These works occupied him in South America for several years.